Pavahali/pefo/README.md

 ```

 ## Errors
-`InvalidMethodError` - method you provided does not exist or not supported

 `MustBeBytesError` - you should open encrypted file in binary mode

 `MustBeByteLikeError` - you should write data in bytes

-`NoPassError` - if you provided method you must give password

-`NoMethodError` - if you provided password you must give method

-`NoSenceError` - action can't be done with encrypted data (actually can, but it makes no sence)
+`NonsenceError` - action can't be done with encrypted data (actually can, but it makes no sence)

----

-## Else
-My [discord server](https://discord.gg/SuzJ7UamMG) where you can get help with this library
+`TooManyArgs` - you can not use both key and password.
+Use one of them